A PDF version of this policy is at the bottom of the page.

 (C) Develop a long-term accessibility plan for the institution,

-All questions or concerns about this policy or about covered technologies accessibility should be directed to the Accessibility Coordinator.
+All questions or concerns about this policy or about covered technologies accessibility should be directed to the ATC.

-Further technical and support information regarding this initiative is available in the previously mentioned Accessible IT resource center.
+Further technical and support information regarding this initiative is available at EWU’s online accessibility resource center.
 For individual consultation on making IT accessible, contact the ATC.

 Anyone who has a concern about the accessibility of a University technology may file a complaint with the Accessibility Technology Coordinator.
-The Coordinator or designee will conduct an investigation and respond in writing to the complainant within a reasonable amount of time.
+The ATC or designee will conduct an investigation and respond in writing to the complainant.
+The ATC will make good faith efforts to respond within 60 days.
+The ATC will notify the complainant if additional time is needed for the review.
+The ATC may coordinate with other appropriate departments in reviewing the concern.

 Chapter 4 – Resources